chanan/blazor-fluxor/samples/02-WeatherForecastSample/README.md

 ```

 ## Creating the action that triggers a data request to the HTTP server
+1. Create a folder `Store\FetchData\GetForecastData`.
-1. Create a class `Store\FetchData\Actions\GetForecastDataAction.cs`.
+2. Create a class in that folder named `GetForecastDataAction.cs`.
 This class can remain empty, but it must implement the interface `IAction`.
-2. When this action is dispatched to the store we want to clear out any previous state and set IsLoading to true.
-To do this create a class `Store\FetchData\Reducers\GetForecastDataActionReducer.cs` with the following code
+3. When this action is dispatched to the store we want to clear out any previous state and set IsLoading to true.
+To do this create a class `GetForecastDataActionReducer.cs` with the following code
 ```
 using Blazor.Fluxor;
-using WeatherForecastSample.Client.Store.FetchData.Actions;

-namespace WeatherForecastSample.Client.Store.FetchData.Reducers
+namespace WeatherForecastSample.Client.Store.FetchData.GetForecastData
 {
 	public class GetForecastDataActionReducer : IReducer<FetchDataState, GetForecastDataAction>
 	{